kalealex/personal-website/README.txt

-This repo contains the code for my personal website and the Data Cognition Lab website.
+This repo contains the code for my personal website.

 Template information: